 Whatever his upbringing, William evoked strong reactions on the part of those who remembered him.
 Another granddaughter, Winnie Stafford nee Cheeseman, described the adult William in her memoirs as an Irishman, tall for the times (five feet eleven inches), fairly thick set, with 'a mop of curly sandy coloured hair and a very likeable personality, which made him very popular, especially with his work mates'.
 He was also, she added, 'a bit too fond of alcohol to suit Marn' (the name by which he called his wife Mary Jane) who, when he imbibed, would 'tell her children "your father is a good man" [which] seemed to fix everything'.
 Winnie's sister Christina ('Teen') remembered him as a 'bigoted Catholic' who lived with his two sisters and one brother (whereabouts unknown) but walked out on them after the girls forgot to iron his collar for mass.
 She too said he was a drinker and was possibly violent although he was always good to his grandchildren when he visited his daughter Alice Maud's farm in Skipton.
 She believed he was of Irish descent which seems to be born out by stories of him: 1) castigating Alice for renouncing her Catholicism and not supporting Archbishop Mannix, and 2) being critical of Australia's involvement in the First World War, declaring that 'he would not let his sons fight for England'.
 He and his local priest were instrumental in my grandmother, Alice Maud Cheeseman nee Laurence, renouncing her Catholic faith and everafter being hypercritical of Catholics (or the 'Irish' as she called them which was most confusing to a young boy sitting at the edge of her conversations).
 It turns out she had good reason.
 At the urging of William, she had given money she could not afford to the local priest in Narrandera to pass on to her mother Mary Jane.
 All too predictably the priest and William ended up spending the money in the local pub.

 After they were married in West Melbourne in 1884, William Joseph and Mary Jane Laurence travelled north to Kiama in New South Wales with their first daughter, Florence May, being born en route in Queanbeyan.
 The NSW 1891 census shows the family, then comprising one male and five females, living at East Kiama.
 William was said by his granddaughter to be working for the local council.
 It is likely he was involved in the basalt-quarrying industry where the black rock mined from the nearby Bombo quarries (pictured below) was transported by horse and cart to the Kiama Harbour and then shipped to Sydney for that city's expanding tram and rail networks.
 During their time at Kiama, the couple had five more children: Mary Jane in 1886, Emily in 1888 (the same year that Mary's younger sister Alice Kersley died in an accident at St Arnaud), Alice Maud in 1889, Catherine in 1891 and William in 1893.
-The four oldest of these are pictured with their parents in the photo on the right, taken at Kiama in around 1890.
+The four oldest of these are pictured with their parents in the photo on the left, taken at Kiama in around 1890.

 But William Joseph soon became disillusioned with his lot at Kiama and yearned for a new start.
 His unhappiness was no doubt compounded by mounting debts which had forced him to declare himself bankrupt in 1891 (the Bankruptcy index of the NSW State Records shows a William Laurence, a labourer of Bombo Kiama, was sequested for bankruptcy on 30 November 1891).
 He and a friend became convinced they could make their fortune farming.
 The local newspaper had advertised blocks of land with 'good prospects' in the Riverina district north of Narrandera.
 The blocks were said to have been partially cleared and each contained a house and a dam.
 The two men decided this was too good an opportunity to miss and that they should buy adjoining blocks in order to increase their chances of success.
 Both women were reluctant to leave their friends and the security of coastal life for the uncertainties of the bush.
 But the men prevailed and, after selling most of their possessions to friends and neighbours, William and Mary Jane and their five children aged from one to ten years began a three hundred mile journey into the unknown.
 The families travelled overland by horse and cart.
 According to the memoir of Alice's oldest daughter, Winifred ('Winnie') Stafford nee Cheeseman, in addition to their personal belongings and supplies for the journey, they each took a tent, a camp oven and a water container which was hung from the back of the wagons.
 At first an adventure, the journey soon became tiring and tiresome: